-Once you’ve decided to pursue top and/or body feminization surgery, the following is a general outline of the steps that you will follow in your transformative process:
+Once you’ve decided to pursue a breast augmentation and/or body feminization surgery, the following is a general outline of the steps that you will follow in your transformative process:

 Schedule a virtual or in person consultation to learn about surgery, discuss your expectations and your body type, and bring up any continuing concerns that you have about trade-offs, recovery, aesthetics, or any other issues that might come to mind.
 If you have questions, make a list.
 If you have ideal results for your body type, gather photos to show your ideal surgical outcomes while keeping your body type in mind.

 Your consultation may be in-person or virtual.
 After sending in your photos, you should feel fully informed and very empowered at the conclusion of the consultation process.
 Dr. Mosser may give you some homework to do to determine what breast implant size would be most appropriate for you.
 All of your questions should have been answered without being rushed.
 You should have a good idea of what will happen from that point on and a general timeline for all the milestones that follow, including how long you’ll need to stay in town after surgery.

 If you are hoping to have insurance pay for your surgery, you’ll need to get approval.
 The surgeon’s office will send codes and, if needed, a letter from your therapist.
 Our office uses the informed consent model and therefore doesn’t require this letter, but the insurance approval process often requires it.
 Some surgical offices are more helpful than others regarding insurance approval.
 In the case of our office, we have a dedicated Insurance Concierge who handles the entire process of insurance approval for patients.